Drawn-out Thai crisis unsettles investors, may deter new money

-BANGKOK (Reuters) - Long-term foreign investors say they are sticking with Thailand despite its political woes but the threat of worsening chaos may scare away new money as companies scope out other options in neighboring countries such as Indonesia.
+BANGKOK, Jan 27 (Reuters) - Long-term foreign investors say they are sticking with Thailand despite its political woes but the threat of worsening chaos may scare away new money as companies scope out other options in neighbouring countries such as Indonesia.

 “Many investors want to invest in Thailand.
 If the situation has not been resolved, the ones which are already invested may not go away, but whether they will invest more, it’s questionable,” said Tanada, also vice-president of the Japanese Chamber of Commerce, which represents 1,524 Japanese firms in the Southeast Asian country.